 Olympus mFT shutter count

 When buying or selling a camera on the second-hand market, it is often useful to know the number of shutter releases the camera has performed.
 This information can serve as an approximation for how intensively it has been used.
 While Olympus does not provide any indication on how to retrieve the shutter count in it's camera manuals, the number of images a camera has taken can be retrieved from hidden service menus.
+The latter can be accessed by pressing several buttons on the camera in a particular sequence.

 The procedure to check the number of actuations differs between Olympus cameras produced before and after June 2009.
 The steps as outlined below apply to the more recent models, notably, but not exclusively, the Micro Four Thirds cameras: